etruel/wpematico/readme.txt

 > * We will even log directly into your site to find the problems.
 > * You can rest assured knowing that we are going to find an answer, no matter how long it takes.
 > * Includes the editing for a config file for *one* website for Full Content Add-on.

+= Requirements =

+You can see all the requirements details in the System Status tab inside WPeMatico Settings screen.

 = Do you like WPeMatico? =